guptaNswati/-fh_team04-project02/Project2Proposal.md

 * Chris Dunleavy - proficient in Java, has some experience with JavaScript, HTML, CSS, and SQL
 * Chris Barbee - Some professional experience in Java ( Hibernate, some RESTful web services, some jsp, some UML ( Class Diagram and Sequence Diagrams ).
 Some javascript ( including JSON, and HTTPRequest ).
 I enjoy the design phase ( making UML diagrams for instance )
 * Hanyu Chen - Good at using Java and taking CS1C now in Foothill College.
 Although technically I don't have much experience in Java, but I will try my best to learn and help my team.
+* Swati Gupta - Java, Java GUI

 ### 2.1.
 Challenges
-[What are the challenges you foresee in successfully completing your project?]
 * Time constraints -- 4 weeks ,  4 sprints.
 * Getting up to speed with Java Swing and J2D(basically is making model of board and game pieces, also need to learn how to drag and drop pieces.
 * Designing a computer component with AI
-* porting Kamisad model ( in java ) to javscript ( for the web version ).
+* Porting Kamisado model ( in java ) to javscript ( for the web version ).

-[Provide a ***description of challenges*** that your group might face.
-These are often technical and non-technical aspects that may not be apparent to the reader.]

-For example, if you were creating a software system for a dental office to manage patients, a challenge may be learning the domain, which involves following HIPPA regulations in disclosure of protected health information.
+* Changing the design of the software as we determine what makes for the most user-friendly experience
+* Making graphics that are pleasing to the eye
+* Making sure all rules are implemented correctly

 ### 2.2.
 Assumptions and Constraints
-[Under what assumptions and constraints will the team adhere to?]
-[**List any specific assumptions on which the project is based on and imposed constraints** that your team will be working under.
-Non-technical constraints could be: such as schedule and budget.
-Technical constraints may be design or implementation metholodogies, tools, operating system(s), hardware or software constraints.

 * Non-Technical Constraints:
   * Users have a general understanding of how to user computers ( mouse / keyboard / GUI )